last updated: 2019-10-16 version history

 There are currently four exchanges with local Hong Kong bank accounts.
 Some of these exchanges also accept cash deposits and cheques.

 Coinsuper This Hong Kong Bitcoin exchanges accepts only USD deposits into their bank account.

 For larger amounts, you can go to an OTC Exchange, or broker.
 A broker will give you a quick quote for a single trade, usually upwards of 10 BTC.
 You will be able to sell or buy Bitcoin against a wire transfer.

-Genesis Block Opened in September 2017 in Wan Chai, the Genesis Block functions as an OTC trading hub as well as a co-working and event space.
+Genesis Block Opened in September 2017 in Wan Chai, the Genesis Block functions as an OTC trading hub as well as an event space.